Guifeutrole/protein/README.md

 ## About

-Built by [Doruk Ozturk](https://www.linkedin.com/in/doruk-ozturk) - a 23yo student in Switzerland trying to hit 140g protein daily without protein powder.
+Built by [Doruk Ozturk](https://www.linkedin.com/in/doruk-ozturk) - a student in Switzerland trying to hit 140g protein daily without protein powder and on a budget.

 All taste ratings are personal opinions.
 Feel free to add your own products and ratings!

 ## License

-Free and open source - use it however you want! 🆓
+Free and open source - use it however you want :3